Pin cherry (Prunus pensylvanica)

 Form

-Small, reaching heights of up to 30 feet with a trunk diameter of up to 8 inches.
-Rounded crown.
+Small, reaching heights of up to 30 feet with a trunk diameter of up to 8 inches; crown rounded.

 Bark

-Bark is reddish brown, breaking into papery layers.
-Marked by irregular, horizontal bands of orange-colored lines (lenticels).
+Reddish brown, breaking into papery layers and marked by irregular, horizontal bands of orange-colored lines (lenticels).

 Leaf

-Simple, alternate on stem, length 3 to 4 inches and oblong, pointed, with finely toothed margins.
-Color is shiny green when fully grown, turning bright yellow in autumn.
+Simple, alternate on stem, 3 to 4 inches long, oblong and pointed, with finely toothed margins; shiny green when fully grown, turning bright yellow in autumn.

 Fruit (seed)

-Drupe (cherry) is about 1/4 inch in diameter with thick, light red skin and thin, sour flesh surrounding oblong stone.
-Fruit is borne on long-stocked clusters that ripens in middle or late summer and can be used to make jellies.
+Drupe (cherry) about ¼ inch in diameter, with thick, light red skin and thin, sour flesh surrounding an oblong stone; borne on long-stemmed clusters, ripening in mid to late summer; can be used to make jellies.

 Range

-Common in woods throughout the state except in the southwestern portion.
-Often abundant in cutover lands, old fields, and along roadsides.
-Shade intolerant and fast growing.
+Common throughout Minnesota except in the southwestern portion; often abundant in cutover lands, old fields, and along roadsides; shade intolerant and fast growing.

 Wood uses

-Medium light, medium soft, brownish with yellowish sapwood.
-While pin cherry has no special commercial value, this hardy tree provides habitat and feeding ground for several songbirds and is especially suited for beautifying landscapes around homes.
+Medium light, medium soft, brownish with yellowish sapwood; while pin cherry has no special commercial value, it provides habitat and feeding grounds for songbirds and is especially suited for beautifying landscapes around homes.

 Back to top